-Approved by the Ohio Board of Regents, Heidelberg offers coursework for the Teaching of English to Speakers of Other Languages (TESOL) certification.
+Approved by the Ohio Department of Higher Education, Heidelberg offers coursework for the Teaching of English to Speakers of Other Languages (TESOL) certification.
 The growing number of English learners in our public schools nationwide makes the TESOL endorsement a useful addition to an endorsement in elementary education, secondary English, or secondary Spanish upon passing the appropriate Praxis examination.

 This endorsement consists of four 3-semester hour graduate level courses totaling 12 semester hours.
 All courses are offered online, powered by UThink©.
 The courses may be completed as coursework only, a non-degree student, used as electives in the MAE program, or as additional coursework for those already holding a Master’s degree.
 Please note that this is not a licensure program but rather an endorsement to your current teaching license.
 Applicants must have a current teaching license to be admitted.